cebuanos/githubcards/README.md

 Using the github API, we are able to retrieve the list of github username.

+These are the following components:

+- Github Card App
+- User Lists
+- User Name

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts